-The economy is slowly improving but debt is still a major issue in Georgia divorces.
-When we talk about dividing debts and assets in a divorce action, the first issue is to determine if the debt or asset is “marital”.
-Marital debts and assets are debts and assets that were acquired during the marriage by either party regardless of whose name the account is in.
+Debt is still a major issue in Georgia divorces.
+When we talk about dividing debts and assets in a divorce action, the first issue is to determine if the debt or asset is “marital.”
+Marital debts and assets are acquired during the marriage by either party regardless of whose name the account is in.
 If an asset or debt was acquired by one party prior to the marriage, it is likely pre-marital and not subject to division in the divorce.

 The challenges of dividing debt in a divorce

 While the court has broad discretion to award marital assets and debts to one party or the other, regardless of whose name it is in, the court cannot change or modify a contract you have with an outside person or organization.

 For example, the court can order the husband to make the payments on a credit card in the wife’s name but the court cannot stop the credit card company from damaging the wife’s credit or otherwise trying to collect the debt against the wife if the husband fails to follow the court’s order and pay the debt in a timely fashion.

 The most problematic situation involving marital debt can be the home.
 If the debt is in both parties’ names, there are only three options for getting someone’s name off a mortgage obligation:

 - Pay off the mortgage;

 - Sell the house and pay the deficiency; or